 These platforms are well tested and in use on many WP Fusion powered sites.
 Their APIs are very reliable, and they can send webhooks— allowing for a bidirectional sync between WordPress and the CRM.
 They are missing some of the more advanced ecommerce and cart recovery tools available with ActiveCampaign and Drip.

-These platforms are generally well tested, but may have some limitations— like the number of tags or segments you can create (Zoho and HubSpot), limited automation capabilities (MailChimp and Groundhogg), or unreliable API performance (ConvertKit).
+These platforms are generally well tested, but may have some limitations— like the number of tags or segments you can create (Zoho), limited automation capabilities (Groundhogg), or unreliable API performance (ConvertKit).

 In the case of Zoho and Sendinblue, both are quite strict about the formatting of data synced over the API, which can require extra time during setup to ensure your synced field values aren’t throwing API errors.

 These platforms are only tested for basic compatibility with WP Fusion and aren’t in use on many sites.
-They may have missing features (like webhooks), or have components that haven’t yet been tested fully (like support for syncing dates, multiselects, and other non-text field formats).
+They may have components that haven’t yet been tested fully (like webhooks, or support for syncing dates, multiselects, and other non-text field formats).